In the ever-evolving world of soccer tactics, coaches and managers continually seek innovative ways to gain an edge over their opponents.

 They should all possess competence in ball possession, with passing ability being of utmost importance.

-Furthermore, one of these defenders should excel at reading the game and effectively neutralizing threats, assuming the crucial role of a sweeper or libero, ensuring the defensive line operates at its best.
+Furthermore, one of these defenders should excel at reading the game and effectively neutralizing threats, assuming the crucial role of a last man defender or libero, ensuring the defensive line operates at its best.

 Supporting the back three is a double pivot in the midfield, where one player tends to focus on defensive responsibilities while the other adopts a box-to-box role.